Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution

 \section{Abstract}

-Modern language modeling tasks are often underspecified: for a given token prediction, many words may satisfy the user's intent of producing natural language at inference time, however only one word would minimize the task's loss function at training time.
-We provide a simple yet plausible causal mechanism describing the role underspecification plays in the generation of spurious correlations.
-Despite its simplicity, our causal model directly informs the development of two lightweight black-box evaluation methods, that we apply to gendered pronoun resolution tasks on a wide range of LLMs to 1) aid in the detection of inference-time task underspecification by exploiting 2) previously unreported \textit{gender vs.\ time} and \textit{gender vs.\ location} spurious correlations on LLMs with a range of A) sizes: from BERT-base to GPT 3.5, B) pre-training objectives: from masked \& autoregressive language modeling to a mixture of these objectives, and C) training stages: from pre-training only to reinforcement learning from human feedback (RLHF).
-Code and open-source demos available at \url{https://github.com/2dot71mily/sib_paper}.
+Modern language modeling tasks are often underspecified: for a given token prediction, many words may satisfy the user's intent of producing natural language at inference time, however only one word will minimize the task's loss function at training time.
+We introduce a simple causal mechanism to describe the role underspecification plays in the generation of spurious correlations.
+Despite its simplicity, our causal model directly informs the development of two lightweight black-box evaluation methods, that we apply to gendered pronoun resolution tasks on a wide range of LLMs to 1) aid in the detection of inference-time task underspecification by exploiting 2) previously unreported \textit{gender vs.\ time} and \textit{gender vs.\ location} spurious correlations on LLMs with a range of A) sizes: from BERT-base to GPT-4 Turbo Preview, B) pre-training objectives: from masked \& autoregressive language modeling to a mixture of these objectives, and C) training stages: from pre-training only to reinforcement learning from human feedback (RLHF).
+Code and open-source demos available at \url{https://github.com/2dot71mily/uspec}.